I’ve been conducting a crazy money experiment in my business these last few months.

 1. Your value, first and foremost, is derived from your Soul-level gifts.

 Your Soul-level gifts are WHO YOU ARE, the very frequencies your Soul is made of.
 Your value lies in who you are, and that value is limitless and infinite.
-Trying to be who you are not – by modeling mentors or success stories or other people’s business models, for example! – can only result in lack.
+Trying to be who you are not – by squeezing yourself into someone else’s idea of a “job” or “career,” modeling mentors or success stories or other people’s business models, for example! – can only result in lack.

 2. Your value is also derived from your own experience.

-As entrepreneurs, we all want leverage.
-We want to create an offer once, and then sell it over and over again … right?
-Well, if you want to receive consistent value from your offer, then your offer has to be something that YOU consistently value in YOUR life.
+If you want to receive consistent value from what you offer, either to your employer, or to your clients and customers, then your offer has to be something that YOU consistently value in YOUR life.

-All too often, we get side-tracked by what someone else is selling successfully, by what seems “hot” right now, or by what we just learned ourselves and haven’t even had a chance to apply to our own lives.
+All too often, we get side-tracked by what someone else is doing to advance their career, or is selling successfully, by what seems “hot” right now, or by what we just learned ourselves and haven’t even had a chance to apply to our own lives.

 3. Creating value has to actually create value for you, within your creative process.